kaefers/travis/Readme.md

 other genes will be regarded as ’company’ genes.
 By default, TRAVIS will search first for the ’main’ genes first and only starts searching for ’company’ genes in samples that are positive for the ’main’ gene.
 It acts as a marker gene and running ’company’ searches only on ’main’ positive samples will reduce the whole search time.
+After identification of the potential viral sequences (later called 'suspicious sequences'), they are checked against a larger, comprehensive database to spot false positives more easily.
+I suggest to use the non-redundant protein database from NCBI.

 TRAVIS is separated into three parts that are executed subsequently: TRAVIS Henchman, TRAVIS Core, and TRAVIS Scavenger.